Dennis Haskins: Early life

 He was born in Chattanooga, Tennessee.
 Haskins is an alumnus of Our Lady of Perpetual Help as well as Notre Dame High School in Chattanooga and of the University of Tennessee at Chattanooga.
 He played basketball at UTC after failing to make the team at the University of Tennessee.
 He was also a member of the cheerleading squad.
-Haskins is a member of the Kappa Sigma fraternity.
+Haskins is a member of Kappa Sigma fraternity.
 Dennis Haskins currently splits his time between Los Angeles and Winthrop, Massachusetts.

 Before breaking into acting, Haskins was a contestant on the TV game shows Press Your Luck and Scrabble.

 Career

 Television and film

 Before his role on Saved by the Bell, Haskins appeared in several episodes of The Dukes of Hazzard in different roles.
 In the pilot episode, he plays a Boar's Nest patron whom Daisy thrashes after he attempts to grope her while she's working as a waitress.

 Haskins, who auditioned seven times for the role of Mr. Belding, first appeared as the character in 1988's Good Morning, Miss Bliss on the Disney Channel.
 After a year the show was retooled as Saved by the Bell on NBC, with Haskins being the only adult member of the regular cast.
 Known for the catchphrase "Hey, hey, hey, what is going on here?", he continued the role on the spinoff Saved by the Bell: The New Class until 2000.
-He had a brief cameo as himself in the 2006 film Boys & Girls Guide To Getting Down.
+He had a brief cameo as himself in the 2006 film The Boys & Girls Guide to Getting Down.

 As a guest on the March 4, 2010 episode of Late Night with Jimmy Fallon, Haskins boasted he was capable of bench pressing 150 pounds as a senior member of Notre Dame men's varsity basketball team.

 On February 4, 2015, Haskins reunited with Mark-Paul Gosselaar, Elizabeth Berkley, Mario Lopez and Tiffani Thiessen on The Tonight Show Starring Jimmy Fallon where they appeared in a Saved by the Bell sketch with Fallon.

 He appeared in the 2014 film A Million Ways to Die in the West as a snake oil salesman at the fair.

-In recent years, he has been lobbying to become a cast member on ABC's Dancing With The Stars.
+In recent years, he has been lobbying to become a cast member on ABC's Dancing with the Stars.